-Since then, neuroscientists, educators, and therapists have applied this concept to a variety of contexts.
+Since Dr. Dweck’s work, neuroscientists, educators, and therapists have applied this concept to a variety of contexts.
 Instead of focusing on the difficulties and struggles a new challenge can bring, growth mindset encourages us to look at opportunities that will challenge us.

 If you’re stuck in a job with no room for growth, it may be a good time to try something new.
 And if you’re already looking for a job, putting “Opportunities for Growth” at the forefront of your search can help you advance professionally and ignite your passion and curiosity for your work.

 Finding a job with room to grow in meaningful ways will make you happier in the long run.
 Here are four actionable interview game plans to identify if a company has what you’re looking for:

 If you’re most interested in expanding your technical skill set or experience portfolio, look for positions to providing opportunities for technical mentorship in them.

 Questions to ask during an interview to determine if the position or company would provide this environment:

 If you’re most interested in setting yourself up for long-term growth at a company, look at companies that have a variety of senior roles that you’re interested in.

 Questions to ask during an interview to gauge the career growth potential at the company:

 If you’re most interested in trying something new and different, whether it’s a new industry or a different type of position (ex. management), look for companies or positions to which your background could provide a unique perspective.